mmaroni07/Modify-475-2151-Maroni_Brady_Winner/README.txt

 .\project.ps1
 -Powershell script

-This is a powershell script to be able to check a specific directoy (provided by the user) or it will default to the C:/ Drive.
-The default date range to look from is 1/1/15 - the current date.
-This will be if the user does not provide any arguments for the code before it runs.
-The user can specify a certain date to look for modified files from.
+This is a powershell script that checks a specified directory for files modified within a date range.

+By default, with no arguments, the script will check the C drive for any modifications since 1/1/15 to the current date.

+Given a directory, the script will check that directory for any modifications since 1/1/15 to the current date.

+Given a directory and two dates, the script will check that directory for any modifications from the first date until the second date.

-There is a help option with the code and will display if the user.
+There is a help option within the code.
 The command is:
 .\project.ps1 --help

-The user's first argument in the code should be the directory path to search (this will also search all subdirectories and their files as well), while the second argument should be the date (in Windows format: mm/dd/yy).
+The user's first argument in the code should be the directory path to search (this will also search all subdirectories and their files), while the second argument should be the starting date (in Windows format: mm/dd/yy) and third argument should be the ending date.